renovatebot/renovate/docs/development/zod.md

 Don't use names like `ComplexNumberSchema` for that.

-## Inferred types
+### Inferred types

-Create inferred types only when they're used somewhere in the code.
+Create inferred types after schemas if they're needed somewhere in the code.
-Place inferred types just after the schema definition using the same name.
+Place such inferred types just after the schema definition using the same name.

 While text editors may confuse schema and type name sometimes, it's obvious which is which from the syntactic context.